MetPX/sr3-examples/empty-amqp-pump/README.rst

-Sarracenia 101: An Empty Data Pump in a Virtual Machine
+Sarracenia 201: An Empty Data Pump in a Virtual Machine
 =======================================================

+In depth practical demonstration of sarracenia, for advanced linux users.

 Pre-requisites: